benf-inova/dungeon/README.md

 *- other terrain types*
 *- obstacles (fire, water, pits, traps)*

+**Demonstration**
+For a quick demonstration a main program path has been added to the class that creates a Dungeon 'object', generates a random layout, and outputs both the map and the list of keys showing the coordinates of the keys and the coordinates of the doors each key unlocks.
+To run simply call dungeon.py from a python interpreter.
+`ex: python dungeon.py`

 **Generating a Dungeon**
 1. Create an instance of a Dungeon 'object' providing the dungeon's:
 * Height